How do I create a data policy?

 3. On the Policies dashboard, click the Create policy button.

-8. Add Resources (corresponding to entities and actions) to the policy.
-For example, to allow write access to portfolios in the chosen scope:
+7. Add Actions to the policy.
+For example, to allow write access to portfolio data:

 Using the Access API